Home » Trigger Point Pain Patterns » Torso Pain » Low Back Pain » Fragile Low Back with SI Joint Pain

-These people complain of sharp pain in the low back that feels like it will “go out,” as well as pain in the sacroiliac joint.
-This pattern is a combination of trigger points in two different muscles that become activate together.
-On the one hand, multifidi create an intense, fragile feeling in the vertebrae.
+These people complain of sharp pain in the low back, as well as pain in the sacroiliac joint.
+This combination makes the low back feel fragile and unstable.
+This pattern is a combination of trigger points in two different muscles that become activated together.
+On the one hand, multifidi creates an intense, fragile feeling in the vertebrae.
 On the other hand, the quadratus lumborum creates an unstable back with hip pain.

 Sometimes, the stiff low back bothers them more, and the SI joint is achy.
 At times, the low back problem is sharp and debilitating.
 In other cases, the low back is stiff, and the SI joint is more bothersome.
 For example, this person will tend to squat or reach to one side to pick up something off of a coffee table or chair instead of bending forward at the waist.